MicroStrategy/rest-api-docs/docs/getting-started/improve-performance-by-working-with-partial-resources/improve-performance-by-working-with-partial-resources.md

 You can try these workflows with [REST API Playground](https://www.postman.com/microstrategysdk/workspace/microstrategy-rest-api/folder/16131298-ea1451c1-67fc-44c2-9f08-427b6cd60393?ctx=documentation).

-Learn more about MicroStrategy REST API Playground [here](/docs/getting-started/playground.md).
+Learn more about Strategy REST API Playground [here](/docs/getting-started/playground.md).

 :::

 While API endpoints define full response models, you may only need a subset of the available data.
 You can ask the server to only send the fields you need and get a partial response instead.
 This helps improve performance, since extra resources are not devoted transferring, parsing, and storing unnecessary fields.

-MicroStrategy supports top-level field selection on most endpoints.
+Strategy supports top-level field selection on most endpoints.

 - For endpoints that return a JSON object, the client specifies which fields to include for the root object.
 - For endpoints that return a JSON array, the client specifies which fields to include for every element of the root array.